Static vacuum extensions with prescribed Bartnik boundary data near a general static vacuum metric: Introduction

 The conjecture originated from the Bartnik's program on quasi-local mass~\cite{Bartnik:1989, Bartnik:1993, Bartnik:1997, Bartnik:2002} that goes back to 1989 and has drawn great interest in mathematical relativity and differential geometry in the past two decades; see, for example, the recent survey by M. Anderson~\cite{Anderson:2019}.

 It has been speculated that the conjecture may not hold in general.
-As observed by Anderson-M. Khuri and by Anderson-J. Jauregui~\cite{Anderson-Khuri:2013, Anderson-Jauregui:2016}, if $\Sigma$ is an immersed hypersurface in an asymptotically flat, static vacuum triple $(M,\bar g, \bar u)$ that is not \emph{outer} embedded, i.e., $\Sigma$ is touches itself from the exterior region $M\setminus \Omega$, then the induced data $(\bar{g}^\intercal, H_{\bar{g}})$ is valid Bartnik boundary data on $\Sigma$, but $(\bar{g}, \bar u)$ in $M\setminus \Omega$ is \emph{not} a valid extension because $M\setminus \Omega$ is not a manifold-with-boundary.
-Those hypersurfaces are conjectured to be counter-examples to Conjecture~\ref{conjecture} \cite[Conjecture 5.2]{Anderson-Jauregui:2016}.
-Nevertheless, Conjecture~\ref{conjecture} is of fundamental importance toward the structure theory of static vacuum manifolds, so it is highly desirable to prove it even under extra assumptions.
+As observed by Anderson-M. Khuri and by Anderson-J. Jauregui~\cite{Anderson-Khuri:2013, Anderson-Jauregui:2016}, if $\Sigma$ is an immersed hypersurface in an asymptotically flat, static vacuum triple $(M,\bar g, \bar u)$ that is not \emph{outer} embedded, i.e. $\Sigma$ touches itself from the exterior region $M\setminus \Omega$, then the induced data $(\bar{g}^\intercal, H_{\bar{g}})$ is valid Bartnik boundary data on $\Sigma$, but $(\bar{g}, \bar u)$ in $M\setminus \Omega$ is \emph{not} a valid extension because $M\setminus \Omega$ is not a manifold-with-boundary.
+Those hypersurfaces are conjectured to be counter-examples to Conjecture~\ref{conjecture} \cite[Conjecture 5.2]{Anderson-Jauregui:2016}. {A very recent work of Anderson \cite{Anderson:2023} provides counter-examples to the conjecture.} Nevertheless, Conjecture~\ref{conjecture} is of fundamental importance toward the structure theory of static vacuum manifolds, so it is highly desirable to prove it even under {additional natural} assumptions.

 Conjecture~\ref{conjecture} can be formulated as solving a geometric boundary value problem $T(g, u) = (0, 0, \tau, \phi)$ for given boundary data $(\tau, \phi)$ where

 Since the static vacuum operator is highly nonlinear, as the first fundamental step toward Conjecture~\ref{conjecture}, it is natural to make the following conjecture. \begin{conjecture}[Local well-posedness] The geometric boundary value problem~\eqref{eq:bdv} is locally well-posed at every background solution in the sense that if $(M, \bar g, \bar u)$ is an asymptotically flat, static vacuum triple, then for $(\tau, \phi)$ sufficiently close to $(\bar g^{\intercal}, H_{\bar g})$ on $\partial M$, there exists a solution $(g, u)$ to $T(g, u) = (0, 0, \tau, \phi)$ that is geometrically unique near $(\bar g, \bar u)$ and can depend continuously on the boundary data $(\tau, \phi)$. \end{conjecture}